Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Optimization

 \section{Optimization}

 Let us consider different numerical methods for solving the problem \eqref{eq:wls}.
 First, note that we search for a local minimum.
-Then, since the objective function is smooth in the considered parameterization, we can apply the conventional weighted version of the Gauss-Newton method (GN) \cite{nocedal2006numerical}.
-This approach appears to be numerically unstable and has a high computational cost.
-In \cite{Usevich2014}, the variable-projection method (VP) is used for the solution of the minimization problem.
-When the reduced minimization problem is solved again by the Gauss-Newton method, we call it VPGN.
+Then, since the objective function is smooth in the considered parameterization, one can apply the conventional weighted version of the Gauss-Newton method (GN), see \cite{nocedal2006numerical} for details.
+However, this approach appears to be numerically unstable and has a high computational cost.

+In \cite{Usevich2014}, the variable-projection method (VP) is used for solving the minimization problem.
+When the reduced minimization problem is solved again by the Gauss-Newton method, we will refer to it as VPGN.

-We propose a similar (but different) approach called Modified Gauss-Newton method (MGN), which appears to have some advantages in comparison with VPGN that is one of the best methods for solution of \eqref{eq:wls}; in particular, the MGN algorithm consists of different numerical sub-problems to be solved, which are more well-conditioned (see \cite{Deuflhard.Hohmann2003}, where properties of problems are discussed) than in the VPGN case; thereby, MGN allows a better numerically stable implementation.
+We propose a similar (but different) approach called Modified Gauss-Newton method (MGN), which appears to have some advantages in comparison with VPGN that is one of the best methods for solving the problem \eqref{eq:wls}.
+Below we will show that the MGN algorithm consists of different numerical sub-problems to be solved, which are more well-conditioned than in the VPGN case (see \cite{Deuflhard.Hohmann2003}, where different properties of problems such as stability and well-conditioning are discussed); thereby, MGN allows a better numerically stable implementation.

 The structure of this section is as follows.
-After a brief discussion of the problem \eqref{eq:wls} we start with the description of the methods GN and VP for a general problem; then we apply these methods to \eqref{eq:wls} and finally present the new method MGN.
+After a brief discussion of the problem \eqref{eq:wls} we start with the description of the methods GN and VP for a general optimization problem; then we apply these methods to \eqref{eq:wls} and finally present the new method MGN.

 Note that the considered methods are used for solving a weighted least-squares problem and therefore we consider their weighted versions, omitting `weighted' in the names of the methods.